dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 <p>Cats typically do not show any signs of pregnancy until second
 month of pregnancy.</p>
           <p>
-            When we are sure the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong> This is Cats’ gestation period approximately around 65 days.
+            When we believe the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong>Cats’ gestation period approximately around 58-70 days.
           </p>
           <h2>Predicted colors and dates of the kittens will be listed,<br> but of course
 Mother Nature does her own thing!</h2>